ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 I got back from holiday 2 weeks ago, and while I was lying on the beach, I enjoyed reading Brendan Gregg's book "System Performance: Enterprise and the Cloud".
 First, let me say that this book is awesome, it has been in my "to read" list for a long time, and now I'm so happy to have it between my hands.

-Chapter two of the book illustrates some interesting analysis methods and I'm going to talk about one of them and how can be applied in another context.
+Chapter two of the book illustrates some interesting analysis methods.
+I'm going to talk about one of them and how can be applied as an **observability strategy**.

 The method is called “Ad Hoc Checklist Method” and is described as follow: